Nucleomics-VIB/pacbio-tools/README.md

 ### **explain-LocalContextFlags.html**
 *[[smrtlink-tools](#smrtlink-tools)]*

 The html file **[explain-LocalContextFlags.html](/smrtlink-tools/bam_subset_smrt.sh)** explains explain **LocalContext Flags** present in PacBio BAM data as a binary value in plain english.
-The content of this page is fully taken and adapted from a similar page dedicated to explaining SAM flags and hosted **[here](<a href="http://picard.sourceforge.net/explain-flags.html)**.
+The content of this page is fully taken and adapted from a similar page dedicated to explaining SAM flags and hosted **<a href="http://picard.sourceforge.net/explain-flags.html">here</a>**.
 Please cite the PICARD source and not our version when using this code.
 ```bash
 Open a local copy of the file using your favorite web browser to use it
 ```